andreipfeiffer/css-in-js/README.md

 🟠 **Increased FCP**
 SSR styles are added as `<style>` tags in the `<head>`, which will result in higher FCP than regular CSS, because `.css` files can and will be loaded in paralel to other resources, while big `<style>` content will be sent and parsed along with the HTML. ⚠️ **Exception: CSS modules & Treat**.

+🟠 **Dead code removal**
+Most solution say they remove unused code/styles.
+This is only **half-true**.
+Unused code is indeed more difficult to accumulate, especially of you compare it to large `.css` files as we used to write a century ago.
+But when compared to CSS Modules, the differencies are not that big.
+Any solution that offers the option to write **selectors** will bundle unused styles.

 ❌ **No component deduping**
 If a component is imported by 2 different routes, it will be send twice to the client.
 This is probably a limitation of Next.js and probably could be fixed with module federation, currently not supported in Next.js 10.